-Locronan is a spunky little town!
+Locronan is a small town full of character!
 Located in Brittany, 40 km from La Forêt-Fouesnant and 16 km from Quimper.
-Listed as a historic monument since 1924, Locronan is one of the most prestigious architectural sites in Brittany.
-Many artisans live there.
-Located on a beautiful mountain 5 km from the sea, Locronan is the starting point for many hiking and mountain biking trails.
-This little slice of Brittany has inspired many artists, painters, writers, sculptors and filmmakers, and will inspire you, as well!
-Locronan is now labeled one of the prestigious petites cités de caractère (spunky little towns) and one of the most beautiful villages in France.
-You will quickly see why as you walk by the homes that surround the central square and well.
-Saint Ronan Christianized the area in the 11th century and founded the town.
-Locronan’s history dates back over 2000 years.
-It was originally a sacred space in the Celtic religion known as a nemeton.
+Listed as a Historic Monument since 1924, Locronan is one of Brittany’s most prestigious sites, thanks to its architectural quality.
+Numerous craftsmen have set up shop here.
+Situated on a mountain in an exceptional natural setting, 5 km from the sea, Locronan is also the starting point for numerous hiking and mountain bike trails.
+A veritable land of inspiration for artists, painters, writers, sculptors and filmmakers, the charm of this little Breton jewel never leaves you indifferent.
+Locronan has made a convincing case for joining the exclusive clubs of“petites cités de caractère” and “plus beaux villages de France”.
+You’ll quickly understand why as you stroll through the superb residences that radiate around the beautiful central square and its well.
+In the 11th century, Saint-Ronan Christianized the area and gave birth to the town.
+With a history dating back over 2,000 years, Locronan was originally a sacred place for the Celts known as a “nemeton”¹ .

-It then became an important religious center during the Middle Ages, and later manufactured sailcloth for the local naval industry.
-With all the large fleets at the time, the townspeople became wealthy.
-They then built beautiful granite houses.
-The walls remain true to their origin.
-In the summer, the town is yours to explore as the morning light gilds the old stones.
-Elegant homes with carved dormers surround the square.
+It then became an important religious center in the Middle Ages, and a major center for sailcloth manufacture for the local shipbuilding industry.
+Trade with all the major fleets builds fortunes and harmonious granite houses.
+The walls remain true to their original design.
+In summer, the city is yours in the caressing morning light that gilds the old stones.
+Elegant houses with sculpted dormer windows surround the square.

-¹The term nemeton is confirmed by ancient scripts written in the Gallic language, either in the Greek or Latin alphabet.
-It originally meant “sacred wood”, before it came to mean “sanctuary”.
+¹The term nemeton is well attested in ancient inscriptions written in the Gallic language, using either the Greek or Latin alphabet.
+It certainly originally meant “sacred wood” before slipping into the meaning of “sanctuary”.

-The Saint-Ronan church and Pénit chapel form a single facade, but don’t mix up their gargoyles!
+The Church of Saint-Ronan and the Chapel of Pénity, adjoining one another, share a common façade, without mixing their gargoyles.
 The surrounding streets are also lined with charming buildings.
-To preserve the historic center, no cars are allowed and traditional signs indicate the shops.
-The bakeries make some impressive Kouign-amann!
-Le cult of Saint Roman gave rise to a Troménie, a pardon that follows his meditations.
-The colorful and impressive Grande Troménie takes place every 6 years in July.
-Banners and blue costumes file down the 12 km of the ancient nemeton.
+To preserve the authenticity of the historic heart, cars are kept outside, and traditional signs indicate the stores.
+Among them are bakeries that make formidable kouign-Amann!
+The cult of Saint Ronan gives rise to a Troménie, a pardon that follows the circuit of his meditations.
+The impressive and colorful Grande Troménie takes place every 6 years in July.
+Banners and blue costumes march in procession along the 12 km stretch of the ancient “nemeton”.